itucimmyt/brapiServices/README.md

 ## Requirements
 * The project requires JDK and JRE 8.
-* Available port for deploying (preset is 9080).
+* Available port for deploying (preset is 9081).
 If the preset port is not available in the host machine, can be changed in application's configuration.
-* A B4R DB instance with all schemas
+* A B4R DB instance with all schemas (at minimum, 'operational' and 'master' schemas)

 ## Build
 You can compile and build the project by using Gradle.
 The project creates both an executable _jar_ file and a clean _jar_ only with the application classes.

 ### Considerations
 * Build pipelines for Maven and Gradle have subtle differences which must be considered when changing provided configuration.
-Please refer to their documentation for further information.
+Please refer to Gradle documentation for further information.
 * Due to Gradle incremental builds it is recommended to add the task/goal 'clean' to avoid some caching when renaming packages/classes and force a full compilation cycle.
 Do this specially when building a release package.

 ```